Common Workflows#

 PyST stores concept schemes, concepts, and relationships between concepts all in different places, so the creation of these objects needs to happen in a defined order:

-• First, decide on the URL pattern you will use for concept schemes and concepts.
-A reasonable pattern is https://<base_url>/<concept-scheme-notation>/<concept-notation>.
-Many of the EU semantic taxonomies use this patter, e.g. http://data.europa.eu/xsp/cn2025/970300000080.
-When following this pattern, the concept scheme notation should be different from version to version or year to year.
+https://<base_url>/<concept-scheme-notation>/<concept-notation>.
+Many of the EU semantic taxonomies use this patter, e.g.http://data.europa.eu/xsp/cn2025/970300000080.
+When following this pattern, the concept scheme notation should be different from version to version or year to year. - Second, create the concept scheme.

-• Third, create the concepts.
+- Third, create the concepts.
 Although it is possible to provide relationship information among concepts inside the individual concept documents, this is recommended against, as concept creation requests are normally submitted in parallel, and we can't run graph integrity checks against unknown graph nodes.

-• Finally, define relationships among concepts.
-It's best if each request to relationships creates one relationship, and these can be chunked to run in parallel (asyncio doesn't seem to like it when thousands of tasks are submitted at once - its better to do 20 or 50 at a time).
+relationshipscreates one relationship, and these can be chunked to run in parallel (asyncio doesn't seem to like it when thousands of tasks are submitted at once - its better to do 20 or 50 at a time).

 Updating a Concept or a Concept relationship#